 The vision is to empower youth to express themselves and the outdoors through large-scale mural projects following numerous guided field adventures into the mountains of the Sierra Nevada.
 Back home, the mural process is led by experts in mural design and painting.
 Guest artists include Victor Cervantes, a College of the Sequoias art instructor whose art reflects social causes and has been recognized by numerous project grants and awards, as well as Erik Gonzales, founder of the Urbanists Collective, an art group with a focus on promoting the education and positive expansion of urban art within the community.

-The youth who are invited to this program commit 4 – 6 hours each week for several months both in the studio and out in the field, learning about nature, watersheds, habitat restoration, and observation skills.
+The youth who are invited to this program commit 4 – 6 hours each week for several months both in the studio and out in the field, learning through experience that art, nature, and youth power are each powerful tools, and together they are able to inspire and insitgate change in habitats, wild or urban, and a reverance of Nature.

 Youth from Vine Community Day School, Burton Pathways, and a growing list of youth organizations have participated.
 Current murals can be found at Burton Horizon Academy High School, the Porterville Public Library, and Comision Honorifica Mexicana Y Americana Cultural Center, all located in Porterville, CA.